SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-basics/spring-cloud-stream-basics.md

 }
 ```

-Negative
+> aside negative
-: Note: You might need to add imports, this is done by clicking `ctrl + shift + 0` and then choose java.util.function.Function
+> Note: You might need to add imports, this is done by clicking `ctrl + shift + 0` and then choose java.util.function.Function

 🚀 That's it!
 No Messaging code and we have an app that can retrieve a message, process it and publish a message!
 🚀 Let's test it out.